SimoGecko/es-theme-art-book-pixel/README.md

 # Art Book Pixel

-This is a modified Art Book Next theme for JelOS/Rocknix, forked from https://github.com/nkahoang/es-theme-art-book-next-arkos using images from https://github.com/Jetup13/es-theme-pixel.
+This is a modified Art Book Next theme for JelOS/Rocknix, forked from [es-theme-art-book-next-arkos](https://github.com/nkahoang/es-theme-art-book-next-arkos) using images from [es-theme-pixel](https://github.com/Jetup13/es-theme-pixel).
 Only the POWKIDDY RGB30 (screen aspect ratio 1:1) is supported currently.

 You can follow the changes in `aspect-ratio-1-1.xml` if you would like to port this for other devices.
 Welcome any PR.

-## Screenshot
 ![Screenshot](screenshot.png)

-## Instructions
+## Installation instructions
 To install this:
 - Go to https://github.com/SimoGecko/es-theme-art-book-pixel, click on Code -> Download ZIP
 - Extract that zip to a folder named `es-theme-art-book-pixel`.